 Monitoring Avian Productivity and Survivorship (MAPS)

 Tin Mountain operates two MAPS stations during the breeding season.
 The MAPS program, initiated in 1989 and overseen by the Institute for Bird Populations, is a continent-wide effort among various agencies, NGOs, universities, and individuals to understand bird population survivorship and productivity through bird banding.
 MAPS stations use mist nets to safely capture birds, band them for future identification and collect data.
 Banding data is uploaded to a national database overseen by the United States Geological Survey.
 MAPS banders collect data to estimate important demographic parameters such as age, sex, survival and recruitment of individual bird species.
-With MAPS stations operation on such a vast geographic scale, this effort provides information on trends in particular regions and habitats, factors driving population declines, impacts of habitat loss, and so much more.
+With MAPS stations operating on such a vast geographic scale, this effort provides information on trends in particular regions and habitats, factors driving population declines, impacts of habitat loss, and so much more.

 Resident Bird Study